sufiyansakkeer/Money-Tracker/README.md

 ### 🎨 Customizable Themes

 Personalize your app experience with different color themes.
 Choose between light and dark modes for comfortable usage in any environment.
+All UI components, including transaction and budget pages, are fully compatible with dark mode, ensuring a consistent experience across the app.

 <table>
   <tr>